anpaz/qstack/README.md

 ### Decomposition layer

-A decomposition layer accepts instructions in an input instruction set, and generates gadgets implemented in terms of an output instruction set.
+A decomposition layer accepts instructions from an input instruction set, and generates gadgets implemented in terms of a different output instruction set.
 For example, the outcome of program (1) after being evaluates by a clifford-gates decomposing layer would be:

 ```